ebenefuenf/quma/README.rst

 Usage
 =====

-Given a directory with some SQL scripts:
+Given a directory with some SQL scripts e. g.:

 ::